ArminMoghimi/RiverSnap/README.md

 # RiverSnap - estimation of river hydrological parameters
-The page is under reconstruction.
+# The page is in the process of being created or updated.

 ![Test Image 1](https://github.com/ArminMoghimi/RiverSnap/blob/main/csm_RiverSnap_cd74afa27c.jpg)